CDLUC3/ezid/doc/apidoc.2.rst

 2. **Format "csv"**.
 Metadata is returned as an Excel-compatible `Comma-separated values (CSV)`_ table, one row per selected identifier.
 A header row lists column names.
-The columns to return must be specified using one or more "column" query parameters; the order of columns in the table matches the parameter order.
+The columns to return must be specified using one or more "column" parameters; the order of columns in the table matches the parameter order.
 The columns that can be returned include all internal EZID metadata elements (refer to `Internal metadata`_) and all citation metadata elements (refer to `Metadata profiles`_).
 Additionally, the following columns may be requested:

    - _id